Opinion | Josh Hawley made his choice and cast his lot. He deserves his fall from grace.

 In short, the very talented, Stanford-and-Yale-educated Hawley is acting like a big baby.
 By lying about alleged election fraud — and whining when he’s handed his hat by his Senate colleagues — he has given Democrats cover for ignoring Republicans and, most important, hindered what was shaping up to be bipartisan progress on his signature issue: online child abuse.
 Sens.
 Richard Blumenthal (D-Conn.) and Edward J. Markey (D-Mass.) have now both said they have no further interest in working with Hawley on that issue.
 Some of the online protection groups are also refusing to work further with the disgraced duo of Hawley and Sen. Ted Cruz (R-Tex.), who also objected to the election results.

 The dictionary defines “demagogue” as a political leader who seeks support by appealing to the desires and prejudices of ordinary people rather than by using rational argument.
 It is impossible to know whether Hawley now regrets his fisted salute to the insurrectionists on that fateful morning.
-Or whether he has had doubts about signing on so completely with the “Stop The Steal” crowd.
+Or whether he has had doubts about signing on so completely with the “Stop the Steal” crowd.
 My guess is no on both.
 Josh Hawley made his choice and cast his lot.
 He bound himself — and tightly — to the insurrection.

 Establishment Republicans who still adhere to and believe deeply in the rule of law have no choice but to distance themselves from this new, destructive brand of maverick.
 It’s a shame that someone of Hawley’s talents thought he could fly so close to the sun.
 Blinded by his own ambition, he may have burned his future.